 Gas may burn cleaner in some ways than charcoal.

-Electricity from a clean energy source might be cleaner than them both for a BBQ or grill.
+Electricity from a clean energy source might be cleaner than them both.

 7. Consider The Type Of Food You Eat On The Day

-People should obviously eat what is safe and healthy for them to eat.
+People should obviously eat what is safe and healthy for them individually.